Paulmicha/common-web-tools/README.md

   ├── private/
   └── web/                      <- Public web application dir.
 May use other names like docroot, www, public...
 ```

+## Patterns

+Bash is not a programming language, but given the purpose of this collection of scripts - i.e. generic "gluing", some patterns were used:

+### Systematic sourcing from project root dir

+- **Purpose**: including (direct exec or source) any file from anywhere always uses the same relative reference path.
+- **Caveat**: global scope mayhem - risks of variables collision, etc.
+- **How to mitigate**: follow naming conventions, see section *Conventions* below.

+### "Autoload" (dynamic sourcing)

+- **Purpose**: make development easier (less manual inclusions to think about), and allows "hooks" - see below.
+- **Example**: `cwt/bash_utils.sh`

+This pattern might be used to integrate some [existing (and more elaborate) Bash projects](https://github.com/awesome-lists/awesome-bash).

+## Conventions

+- Sourcing : prefer the shorter notation - single dot, ex: `. cwt/aliases.sh`
+- Parameters : variables storing values coming from arguments are prefixed with `P_`, ex: `$P_PROJECT_STACK`.
+See `cwt/stack/init.sh`
+- Separator for a single name having multiple words : use underscores `_` in variables, functions, and script names.
+Use dashes `-` in folder names.
+- Dashes `-` in stack names are used to dynamically match env settings "dist" files (models) - 1 dash = 1 dir level, ex: stack name `my_stack_name-3` would trigger lookups in `cwt/env/dist/my-stack-name/app.vars.sh.dist`, `cwt/env/dist/my-stack-name/3/app.vars.sh.dist`, etc. See `cwt/env/README.md`.

 ## Frequent tasks (howtos / FAQ)